andreyorst/cfn/README.md

 Thus, this library also includes its own DSL for writing C using S-expressions.
 So this is not a lisp that is being compiled to C, it is plain C, just in disguise.

-The `cfn` macro parses the body of the function, and generates a string of C code, that is then compiled with GCC via the `os.exec` call.
+The `cfn` macro parses the body of the function and generates a string of C code, that is then compiled with GCC via the `os.exec` call.
 The result is then loaded via LuaJIT's FFI library and placed in the local variable, named after the function name.
 Here's (a bit streamlined) macroexpansion of the `(cfn vaiv :int [:int a :int b] (return (+ a b)))` definition: